BasicallyBubba/SlimyCake/README.md

 # SlimyCake
 Very delicious Cheesecake.
 Designed by [Sorakage](https://github.com/Sorakage033/SlimeVR-CheeseCake) <br>
-Repo tidied up by BasicallyBubba
+Repo tidied up and reworded a bit by BasicallyBubba
 <br>
 # OverView
 CheeseCake is a Lighter, smaller, prettier, and better IMU-based full-body tracking solution based on SlimeVR